numo-labs/schema/README.md

 {
   "header": {
     "messageId": "afb99815-0004-4530-8581-a4aaffb92904",
-    "messageType": "searchReq.v1",
+    "messageType": "package.v1",
     "x-correlationId": "afb99815-0004-4530-8581-a4aaffb92904",
     "x-cliendId": "75010105537365102704845373651050168024",
     "x-connectionId": "8t6GMkJAmgkws6qVAGCL"
   },
-  "message:: {
+  "message: {
-    "body":{}
+    "body":{
+        "foo":"a"
+    },
+    "internal":{
+        "bar":"b"
     }
   }
+}
 ```
-Each message must be wrapped in the above envelope and has to contain a few basic fields.
+Each message MUST be wrapped in the above envelope and MUST contain a few basic fields.

-Header section:
+__Header section:__

 * messageId: (Required) A client side generated unique id.
 * messageType: (Required) Type of message here for exapmple a searchRequest message.